Massipssa/Docs/bgd/kafka/questions.md

 * max.tasks in kafka connect ?

-* exactly once guarantee ?
+- exactly once guarantee ?
-    - Using idemptence and the transaction from producer side
+  - Using idempotence and the transaction from producer side
   - isolation level from consumer side

 * max.in.flight.requests.per.connection ?